When You're Inside Your Own Business, It's Hard to See the Path Forward.

 Why I Do This

-Over time, I realised something.
+Over time, I noticed something.

 Not because strategy isn't important.